tfpuspo/Banking-System-on-Microservice-Architecture/README.md

 # Banking System — Microservices Architecture

-A banking system built on GraphQL, gRPC, and Kong API Gateway — microservices with one isolated Postgres database each, safe money transfers via a Kafka Outbox flow, and identity re-verified at every service instead of trusted from the caller.
+A banking system built on GraphQL, gRPC, and Kong API Gateway — microservices with one isolated Postgres database each, safe money transfers via a Kafka Saga/Outbox flow, and independent identity verification at every service for stronger security.

 ## Tech stack